shreyaravi0/FORK-GEN/README.md

 Some libraries like `Whisper` and `DeepFace` may download their model files on the first run. 📥

 ---
+make sure to make a .env file to put in the api key.

 ## 📸 Usage